maxchampoux/Ibanfirst/CompanyCreation.md

 Method: PUT
 URL: /companies/-{id}/certificateIncorporation
 ```
 At this stage, basically your company should be registered.
-Therefore, we will require the registration infromation and your kbis so that we can release a part or the totality of your deposit.
+Congratulation!
+Therefore, we will require the registration information on your company:
+* Document: certificate of deposit, signed article of association
+* Registration number

 **Parameters:**